JuniorCarrillo/node-ts/README.md

 4. Push your changes (`git push origin feature/new-feature`).
 5. Open a Pull Request.

-## License

-This project is licensed under the BSD 3-Clause License.
-See the LICENSE file for more details.

 ## Project Diagram

 Below is a flow diagram representing the main elements of the project: